aridoza/foundational-java/uml/class-diagrams/README.md

 ### Learning Objectives

 *After this lesson, students will:*
-* Understand the different categories of UML
+* Know the different categories of UML
 * Understand a Class Diagram UML
 * Develop their own Class Diagrams

--

 ### Lesson Guide